Cart Items

 What is the Family Legal Advice Service?

-The funding eligibility for FLAS does not consider a person's assets or the income of their partner.
+The funding eligibility for FLAS does not consider a person's assets or the income of their partner so is available to a wider range of people than Legal Aid, however income criteria is similar to Legal Aid (see the next question).

 Back to Top